Mits-Soft/Trope/vscode-extension/README.md

+---

 # EntityDescriptor Syntax Highlighting

-Esta extensión proporciona resaltado de sintaxis para archivos `.dscr`, usados para definir descriptores de entidades.
+This extension provides syntax highlighting for `.dscr` files, used to define entity descriptors.

-## Características
+## Features

-- Resaltado de sintaxis para documentos EntityDescriptor.
-- Soporte para palabras clave, tipos de datos y comentarios en lenguaje natural.
+* Syntax highlighting for EntityDescriptor documents.
+* Support for keywords, data types, and natural language comments.

-## Instalación
+## Installation

-1. Descargar el archivo `.vsix`.
+1. Download the `.vsix` file.
-2. Instalar con `code --install-extension entitydescriptor-0.0.1.vsix`.
+2. Install it using `code --install-extension trope-dsl-0.0.2.vsix`.
-3. Abrir un archivo `.dscr` y verificar el resaltado de sintaxis.
+3. Open a `.dscr` file and verify the syntax highlighting.